mricon/lce-talk/talk.rst

   Start with ``permissive mode``
     Unless you're a seasoned SELinux pro, always start out in "Permissive mode".
-This effectively tells SElinux to only detect and report violations, but not actually block them.
+This effectively tells SELinux to only detect and report violations, but not actually block them.
 If you do as much and don't go any further with SELinux, you've already significantly improved your server's security posture, since now you have a very